Dan Collison

 Desktop data table UI - light mode Desktop data table UI - dark mode Mobile data table UI - light mode Mobile data table UI - dark mode

-I came up with a light and a dark mode - the CPO and CEO signed off on the light mode.
+I came up with a light mode and a dark mode.
+The senior leadership signed off on the former.

 Design system